 - Show intellectual curiosity, imagination and emotional interests to make you a more fulfilled, balanced, interesting and conversant person.

 - Acknowledge that comfort zones have boundaries.
 Trying the extreme creates anxiety that interferes with the ability to tackle risks.
 Take baby steps and ladder up to greater ventures.

-Buffalo’s parent company, Billy Casper Golf, has been a leader in golf course management for decades.
+Buffalo’s parent company, Indigo Golf Partners, has been a leader in golf course management for decades.
 This success has led to

-creation of Billy Casper Signature, operator of private golf and country clubs.
+creation of a signature division, operator of private golf and country clubs.
 We figured out the recipe to generate increases in happier and new members.
 Scratching the surface: